elmyrockers/Flight-RedbeanPHP-Twig-Demo/README.md

 As the project grows, it's also possible to evolve the architecture:
 > - Break the app into microservices if needed.
-> - Gradually rewrite critical services in Go, C#, or Java to benefit from static typing, native concurrency, or high throughput — depending on the new demands.
+> - Gradually rewrite critical services in Rust, Go, C#, or Java to benefit from static typing, native concurrency, or high throughput — depending on the new demands.

 While PHP may lack the built-in concurrency models of Node.js, the thread management of Java/C#, or the compiled speed of Go, I still believe it's an excellent choice for rapid development, prototyping, and budget-friendly deployments.